Books by Loretta

 The Dressmakers Series

-In Lord Perfect, Book #3 of the Carsington series, I introduced the Dreadful Deluceys, a notorious lot of liars, frauds, and swindlers.
+In Lord Perfect, Book #3 of the Carsington series, I introduced the Dreadful Deluceys, a notorious lot of blue-blooded liars, frauds, and swindlers.
 And the idea of the Dreadful DeLuceys promptly got a stranglehold on my imagination.
 What about the rest of the family, the ones living abroad?
 Imagination wondered.

 Eventually the imaginings settled down to one family, whose premise was, What if one of the Dreadful DeLuceys married her French counterpart?

 The result, in my fevered brain, was a series about this couple’s offspring, a trio of purveyors of high fashion in the 1830s.
 The Noirot sisters have come to London determined to conquer the dressmaking trade—and they’ve got the imagination, wile, guile, and audacity to succeed.
 They're brilliant, they're ambitious, and—being descended from two of Europe's most disreputable aristocratic families—they're short on scruples.
 Herein expect to encounter fabulous clothes, gorgeous men, and, of course, extremely devious, ambitious women.